 - Adorable Pine Cone Gnome – Itty-bitty and perfect for a farmhouse tiered tray, this gnome has a pine cone hat of awesome.

 Your shares are how this site grows and I am sincerely grateful.
-Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite sewing patterns board on Pinterest.
+Use the sharing buttons to share this with a crafty group on Facebook or save it to a DIY pin board.